Shop With Confidence: FREE Growing & Glowing Promise

 The Green Industry is meeting the demand by bringing true dwarf trees to market.
 As well, there are more space-saving fruiting trees being grown on dwarfing rootstock than ever before.

 True Dwarf Apple trees from NatureHills.com are precocious, meaning that they start producing fruit at a young age.
-The plants simply can't support the weight of these full-size apples without risk of tearing apart.
+The plants simply can't support the weight of these full-size apples without the risk of tearing apart.

 Our growing team highly recommends that you anchor these delightful and productive fruit trees into the soil by permanently staking them.
 This protects the tree trunk and canopy from breaking in windy weather.